rawanalyahya/Multi-View-MRI-Approach-for-Classification-of-MGMT-Methylation-in-Glioblastoma-Patients/comparisons/README.md

 To run this experiment:
 - First, extract the radiomics feature by running the Jupyter Notebook ExtractRadiomics.ipynb
-- Run the random forest classifier by running the Jupyter Notebook bRandomForestModel.ipynb
+- Run the random forest classifier by running the Jupyter Notebook RandomForestModel.ipynb